pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 A full example can be found in `shared_modules/zmq-tools.py`.

 ### Delivery guarantees ZMQ
 ZMQ is a great abstraction for us.
-Its super fast, has a multitude of language bindings and solves a lot of the nitty-gritty networking problems we don't want to deal with.
-Our short description of ZMQ does not do ZMQ any justice, we recommend reading the [ZMQ guide](http://zguide.zeromq.org/page:all) if you have the time.
+It is super fast, has a multitude of language bindings and solves a lot of the nitty-gritty networking problems we don't want to deal with.
+As our short description of ZMQ does not do ZMQ any justice, we recommend reading the [ZMQ guide](http://zguide.zeromq.org/page:all) if you have the time.
 Below are some insights from the guide that are relevant for our use cases.

  - Messages are guaranteed to be delivered whole or not at all.
- - Unlike bare TCP it is ok the connect before binding.
+ - Unlike bare TCP it is ok to connect before binding.
  - ZMQ will try to repair broken connections in the background for us.
  - It will deal with a lot of low level tcp handling so we don't have to.

 #### Delivery Guarantees PUB-SUB
 ZMQ PUB SUB will make no guarantees for delivery.
 Reasons for dropped messages are:

- - `Async connect`: PUB sockets drop messages before are connection has been made (connections are async in the background) and topics subscribed. *1
+ - `Async connect`: PUB sockets drop messages before a connection has been made (connections are async in the background) and topics subscribed. *1
- - `The Late joiner`: SUB Sockets will only receive messages that have been sent after they connect. *2
+ - `The Late joiner`: SUB sockets will only receive messages that have been sent after they connect. *2
  - `The Snail`: If SUB sockets do not consume delivered messages fast enough they start dropping them. *3
  - `fast close`: A PUB socket may loose packages if you close it right after sending. *1